A Plan to Deploy Arts in Space

 To illustrate this concept, watch the iconic OK Go "Upside Down & Inside Out" music video below performed and shot aboard the Zero-G aircraft!

-We are on a mission to champion extraordinary performances in microgravity.
 YOU COULD BE THE FIRST.
 YOU COULD BE A PIONEER OF CULTURE IN SPACE.
-Sponsor a Weightless Performance.
+Sponsor PARABOLES, our first multimedia performance in microgravity.

 ☟